emilk/eframe_template/README.md

 You can test the template app at <https://emilk.github.io/egui_template/>.

-## Updating Egui
+## Updating egui

-As of 2020, Egui is in active development with frequent releases with breaking changes. [egui_template](https://github.com/emilk/egui_template/) will be updated in lock-step to always use the latest version of Egui.
+As of 2021, egui is in active development with frequent releases with breaking changes. [egui_template](https://github.com/emilk/egui_template/) will be updated in lock-step to always use the latest version of egui.